-A selection of more than 50 articles published
+A selection from more than 70 published articles and chapters in books

 Chapter on ‘The Gardens and Park’ (with Richard Wheeler) in Hardwick Hall: A Great Old Castle of Romance, eds.
 David Adshead and David Taylor (The National Trust and Yale University Press, 2016).